 Pain from trigger finger (a condition also known as stenosing tenosynovitis) can be treated with splinting, NSAIDs and steroid injections.
 Heat applications to the affected area can also help with treatment.
 The earlier the treatment of trigger finger, the better the outcome.
 For this reason, it’s important to have this condition diagnosed as soon as possible so you can begin the proper treatment promptly.

-Hand pain that is caused by fractures or broken bones in the hands, wrists or fingers can be treated with immobilization in a cast or splint along with pain medication.
+Hand pain that is caused by fractures or sprains in the hands, wrists, or fingers can be treated with immobilization in a cast or splint along with pain medication.
 Some people may require a nerve block to numb the nerves at the site of injury, thereby reducing or eliminating pain.
 Elevating the injured hand whenever possible can also help reduce pain.
-Sometimes, injuries to the hands, wrists or fingers require treatment with antibiotics to avoid infection; these medications will also assist in avoiding pain that would stem from infection.
+Sometimes, injuries to the hands, wrists, or fingers require treatment with antibiotics to avoid infection; these medications will also assist in avoiding pain that would stem from infection.